The hope for future drugs

 - Beta-secretase (BACE) is one of the enzymes that clips APP and makes it possible for beta-amyloid to form.
 Therapies that interrupt this process may reduce the amount of beta-amyloid in the brain and ultimately intervene in the development of Alzheimer’s disease.

 - Tau protein is the chief component of tangles, the other hallmark brain abnormality of Alzheimer’s.
 Tau protein helps maintain the structure of a neuron, including tiny tube-like structures called microtubules that deliver nutrients throughout the neuron.
-Researchers are investigating mechanisms to prevent tau protein from collapsing and twisting into tangles, a process that destroys microtubules and, ultimately, the neuron itself.

 Current drug in research that targets tau protein: AADvac1